Dynamical Edge Modes in $p$-form Gauge Theories: static patch and partition functions with no brick wall

 For the scalar case ($p=0$), the Harish-Chandra character has recently been understood in terms of real-time correlators in the static patch \cite{Grewal:2024emf}.
 A trivial observation is that

 \paragraph{Massless $p$-form}

-From \eqref{eq:pformmass}, we that that a massless $p$-form corresponds to $\Delta= D-1-p$ or $\Delta= p$.
+From \eqref{eq:pformmass}, we see that a massless $p$-form corresponds to $\Delta= D-1-p$ or $\Delta= p$.
 Some of the degrees of freedom become pure-gauge in the massless limit, which is reflected in the na\"ive character

 Notice that for the $k=0$ term, there is a $O(1)$ term in its expansion in small $e^{-t}$, which according to \cite{Anninos:2020hfj} needs to be subtracted to get the true character \cite{10.3792/pja/1195522333,10.3792/pja/1195523460,10.3792/pja/1195523378}: